Arian creeds: The Second Sirmian Creed - 357

+While Sirmium 351 had not only omitted ousia language, but positively condemned some uses of that language, the confession of 357 even more strongly argues against ousia language, condemning all ousia language; not because the ousia-statements in the Nicene Creed are untrue but because the Bible does not say anything about God's substance and it is beyond human understanding.

+This was the first creed to use the term ‘homoiousios’.
+By rejecting all ousia language, this creed also attacks the Dedication Creed which said that the Son is the image of the Father's substance.
+As such, this was a Homoian creed.
+Homoians said that the Son is “like” the Father but rejected all ousia language.
+This creed marks the emergence of the Homoian Arians as a visible movement.

 The Second Sirmian Creed was written in Latin and is preserved in the writings of Hilary of Poitiers.

 The Second Sirmian Creed aroused strong opposition from pro-Nicene theologians; Hilary of Poitiers called it the Blasphemy of Sirmium and Ossius' lunacy.

 The Second Sirmian Creed avoids the following beliefs characteristic of Arius' own beliefs: it does not discuss the relation of Son to Logos, it does not say that the Son was produced out of nothing, and it does not state that the Son is created, using instead terms translatable as begotten and born.
 However it is Arian in subordinating the Son to the Father, insisting on a unique status for the Father, rejecting the concept of substance (ousia), and asserting that the Son suffered by means of his body (reflecting the Arian belief that God the Father did not suffer).
 The Second Dedication Creed does not follow the Eunomian Arianism.
 It represents instead the Arians known as Homoian, who had broken with some of Arius' beliefs and refused to accept Eunomius'.

+The Dated Creed

+"In AD 359 Constantius decided to emulate his father's action in calling Nicaea and summon a general council."
+He called a small council of leading bishops in Sirmium to produce a document that, he hoped, would be signed by bishops on opposing sides of the Arian controversy, bringing an end to the conflict.
+Constantius brought together advocates of the Homoiousian position and of the Homoian Arian position, while excluding the extremes on either side of the controversy, represented by the supporters of Athanasius on the Nicene side and the Eunomians on the Arian side.